 Work credits function as the currency of eligibility within the Social Security system.
 Earned through income from work, these credits are pivotal in determining one’s qualification for benefits.
 Most individuals require 40 work credits, roughly 10 years of work, to be eligible for retirement benefits.
 Up to 4 credits can be accumulated annually, with the amount needed for a credit adjusted yearly.

-For instance, in 2023, $1,640 in earnings equated to one credit.
-Beyond merely unlocking benefits, work credits also influence the benefit amount, making them a crucial metric in the Social Security landscape.
+For instance, $1,730 in 2024 earnings equated to one credit.
+Work credits unlock benefits and influence the benefit amount, making them a crucial metric in the Social Security landscape.

 Types of Benefits: Retirement, Disability, and Survivors